-Join us as a volunteer on Samos, or you can help remotely.
+Join us as a volunteer on Samos or Lesvos, or you can help remotely.
 We are always looking for volunteers with varied backgrounds for different roles within our organization.
 There's no better way to make an impact than to become an active advocate yourself.

 R4R storage warehouse: Volunteers sort all the clothes and store them in different classified sections in order for them to be sent to the R4R distribution warehouse (called “the R4R shop”) in an organized way in order to facilitate the distribution.